4 Things You Should Know About Breastfeeding

 - It burns additional calories.

 Clearly, breastfeeding is beneficial for both mother and baby.
-Our Grapevine and Fort Worth ObGyns know that you may have questions and concerns, and we’re here to help.
+Our Southlake and Fort Worth ObGyns know that you may have questions and concerns, and we’re here to help.
 We deliver babies at Baylor Regional Medical Center at Grapevine, and they offer breastfeeding classes to help moms-to-be prepare.
 La Leche League is also a good resource.Tweet